schmitzph/contDdOC/README.md

-The numerical example presented in
+This repositiry contains the numerical example presented in

 **A continuous-time fundamental lemma and its application in data-driven optimal control**